-Since he did not know his capacity, a friend of ours introduced another route on how to pass our JAMB exams with flying colors.
-Terry consented by paying certain amount of money to the person that could help him.
-He later informed me with the thought that I would subscribe to the idea.
-To his utmost dismay, aside from telling him I was uninterested, I expressed my disappointment in him.
+Since he did not know his capacity, a friend of ours introduced another route on how to pass our JAMB exams with flying colours.
+Terry consented by paying a certain amount of money to the person that could help him.
+He later informed me of the thought that I would subscribe to the idea.
+To his utmost dismay, aside from telling him, I was uninterested, I expressed my disappointment in him.
 “I am very disappointed in you.
 If I, who is not as intelligent as you are did not think of such a thing, why will you”?
 I lampooned him.

 That singular statement of instilling confidence in him changed Terry for good.
 He abandoned the idea of cheating after which he passed the exam very well.
 He was later admitted into the University and today he is a first class graduate.
 Recently, he told me that I made him discover how intelligent he is.
 In fact, according to him, I am a God-sent, noting that the confidence I had in him emboldened him.
 I was elated to hear that.